lzuedu/public1/README.md

-self-use repository for a green-hand
+A self-use repository for a green-hand